We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 London rent as a percentage of gross pay

-In every London borough the average rent for a one-bedroom house or flat on the private market is at least one third of median pre-tax pay in London.
-The average cost for a one-bedroom dwelling is the equivalent of almost half (44%) the gross-median pay in London.
+In every London borough the average rent for a one-bedroom home on the private market is at least one third of median pre-tax pay in London.
+The average cost for a one-bedroom home is the equivalent of almost half (46%) the gross-median pay in London.

-The least affordable boroughs are Westminster, and Kensington and Chelsea in the centre of London, where it costs 73% and 69% respectively of the median London pay to rent a one-bedroom house or flat on average.
-Outer London boroughs including Havering, Croydon and Bexley have the lowest average rents, at 34% of earnings.
-In England as a whole, the average one-bedroom property is just over a quarter (25%) of average earnings.
+The least affordable boroughs are Westminster and Kensington and Chelsea, where it costs 75% and 73% respectively of the median London pay to rent a one-bedroom home on average.
+Outer London boroughs including Bexley, Havering, and Sutton have the lowest average rents, at around a third of earnings.
+In England as a whole, the average one-bedroom property is a quarter (25%) of average earnings.